I’ve Entered My “Eat, Pray, Love Era” & I’m Not The Only One

 “I don’t think young people are reading Eat, Pray, Love for the divorce angle,” she told me over the phone.
 “I think they’re reading it because it speaks to recovery and because they want to find themselves.”

-As Dr Blair sees it, the slightly tongue-in-cheek way that the "Eat, Pray, Love era" has become slang – shorthand for fuck it I’m getting out of here – is also about the pandemic.
+As Blair sees it, the slightly tongue-in-cheek way that the "Eat, Pray, Love era" has become slang — shorthand for fuck it, I’m getting out of here — is also about the pandemic.

 Some of the most well-quoted lines from Eat, Pray, Love include: